Skip to main content

 visualize_workflow

 Convert ComfyUI workflow JSON into a Mermaid flowchart diagram.
-Nodes are grouped by category with connections labeled by data type.
+Nodes are grouped by category and connections labeled with data types for clear pipeline visualization.

 Instructions